Can I ask you something?

 And, as your dreams shift and change, it’s easy to revisit your journal and add new details.

-Both the act of writing in your journal and rereading your past entries can help you manifest your goals with the Law of Attraction.
+Writing in your journal, rereading past entries, and setting goals can all help manifest your goals with the Law of Attraction.

 My journals are for me.
 I frequently flip through them to revisit my memories.
 It’s nice to have a record of the details of an event or moment so that I can relive that memory more fully.
 And because my journals are for my own eyes only, I’m more free about writing down my thoughts and feelings too.